-A-Line and Empire Line dresses are the best to hide a tummy.
+A-Line and Empire Line dresses are the best to flatter a tummy.
 These styles are where the top of the dress (bust and shoulders) is more fitted but there is more fabric from under the bust down.
 A-line got that name because if you were to lay the top or dress down, it would roughly make the shape of an A or a triangle with the top smaller and the rest flaring out.
 Here is a great example from Jeanswest which I feel would be super flattering around the tummy and with a small amount of definition with the little belt, it brings the waistline up which lengthens the legs:

 Another great option is this dress available from Modcloth: